dzolnierz/salt-ssh-setup/README.md

 salt-ssh-setup
 ==============

-Setup salt-ssh to run as a non-root use.
+Setup salt-ssh to run as a non-root user.